+If you’re after a League of Legends beginner guide, then this is the one for you.
 League of Legends is an incredibly technical, but incredibly rewarding game.
 As a Massive Online Battle Arena, or MOBA game for short, teams of five players are matched up against each other on Summoner’s Rift – the lush map on which they do battle.
-Prior to loading into a game, each player picks one of over 150 characters, known as ‘champions’, to take control of.
+Prior to loading into a game, each player picks one of over 160 characters, known as ‘champions’, to take control of.
 Each champion packs four different abilities, which are all completely unique to them.

 League of Legends beginner guide